Wollivan/SquadronLeader/Extras/make_a_copy.md

 <a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing/OpenSCAD" target="_blank" class="button">Download OpenSCAD files</a>

+The game was originally designed to fit in old tobacco tins, so it is joyful to see copies of this in ld tins!
-You can fit the game in most tobacco tins, old or new, and there is a printable box in the files.
-If you'd prefer a metal Squadron Leader tin that isn't £100+, <a href="https://www.etsy.com/uk/listing/273646926/all-reserved-vintage-squadron-leader?show_sold_out_detail=1&ref=nla_listing_details" target="_blank">you can get one here</a>.
+If you want a classic Squadron Leader tin without getting out a small loan <a href="https://www.etsy.com/uk/listing/273646926/all-reserved-vintage-squadron-leader?show_sold_out_detail=1&ref=nla_listing_details" target="_blank">you can get an imitation here</a>.